timcallaghan/dotell/README.md

 DOTelL is _not_ meant to replace a production-grade OTel backend.
 It is only meant to be used during local development to provide a simple view over locally emitted telemetry.
 Because it only implements OTLP ingestion formats it is trivial to switch your application to a different backend in deployed environments.
 It works well either as a direct export target from your applications, or as a target from a locally running instance of the OpenTelemetry Collector.

+## Installation

+DOTelL is designed to run as a single Docker container.

+TODO: Update with the docker run command once we have ghcr images via GitHub workflow

+Once installed you can configure your local services to send OTLP telemetry via gRPC to the locally exposed port `4317`.

+The PostgreSQL database is (optionally) exposed on the default port of 5432 with user `postgres` and password `password`.
+The database name is `dotell`.

+The bundled pgweb admin UI is exposed locally on port `5042` and can be accessed in your browser of choice on [http://localhost:5042](http://localhost:5042).

 ## Technology

-1. .NET for hosting gRPC services to ingest telemetry, and exposing APIs for querying the ingested telemetry
+1. [.NET](https://dotnet.microsoft.com/en-us/) for hosting gRPC services to ingest telemetry, and exposing APIs for querying the ingested telemetry
-2. PostgreSQL for storing and querying telemetry
+2. [PostgreSQL](https://www.postgresql.org/) for storing and querying telemetry
+3. [pgweb](https://github.com/sosedoff/pgweb) for telemetry signal visualisation and exploration

 All of the above are [combined into a single Docker image](https://docs.docker.com/config/containers/multi-service_container/) that can be easily run locally. _NOTE: This is done purposefully for ease of use by developers and in no way endorses running multiple processes inside a single container in deployed environments._